ecmwf/anemoi-docs/docs/overview.rst

 ##########

-The *Anemoi* framework provides a complete toolkit to develop data-driven model from data preparation to inference.
+The *Anemoi* framework provides a complete toolkit to develop data-driven weather models through data preparation to inference.
 The ecosystem is composed of several packages which target the different components necessary to construct a data-driven model.
-Each component collects metadata that can be used by the others.
-The framework rely on existing python tools including PyTorch, Lighting, Hydra, Zarr, Xarray and earthkit.
+Each component collects metadata that can be used by the subsequent packages.
+The framework rely on existing Python tools including PyTorch, Lighting, Hydra, Zarr, Xarray and earthkit.

 .. raw:: html